davidde/ethblox/LEARNING.md

 ## Deployment: Github Pages vs Vercel
 > This site was initially deployed to Vercel, but my free tier was canceled because of too much traffic.
 So now I'm documenting how to **deploy to Github Pages with Github Actions**.

+### 0. Is it possible to deploy a Nextjs project with `output: 'standalone'` in nextConfig to Github Pages?
+**NO!!!
+GitHub pages is a static host and `standalone` is not a static export!**

+There are 3 ways to deploy/host Next.js:
+- Node.js Server
+- Docker Image
+- Static HTML Export

+So `output: 'standalone'` requires one of the first 2 options, which support all Next.js features.
+As the name implies, a static export does not support Next.js features that require a server.

 ### 1. Configure the Next.js Build Process
 By default, Next.js uses Node.js to run the application, which is incompatible with GitHub Pages.
-We need to enable static or standalone page generation in Next.js in order to deploy to Github Pages.
+We need to enable static page generation in Next.js in order to deploy to Github Pages.

 Update `next.config.mjs` with the following:
 ```mjs